JALA Logo JALA Title line

 In its 1 April 2005 lead story the Financial Times posted the following list of recommendations from the International Energy Agency:

-• Now the evidence is mounting that a global clash for oil resources might occur as China and India become more agressive--and Iran becomes more truculent toward the West.
-The best way to weather a crisis is to be prepared for it well in advance.
+Now the evidence is mounting that global warming is real and that it is human-caused.
+The best way to weather a crisis is to be prepared for it well in advance or, better, to try to avert it altogether.
 For more on a similar potential crisis situation consider the bird flu problem.

 Jack Nilles